automerge/pushpin/README.md

 ## Packaging

-To produce a standale package:
+To produce a standalone package:

 ```console
 $ electron-forge package